Why go on an escorted rail holiday?

 The chug of the train lulls your group into companionable silence – then the scenery gets everyone talking again.

-If you'd like to chat about Escorted rail holidays or need help finding a holiday to suit you we're very happy to help.
+If you'd like to chat about Escorted rail or need help finding a holiday to suit you we're very happy to help.

 Small group travelEscorted rail holidays are usually done in small groups.
 Travelling as a group has its clear perks, too – especially when it comes to meeting interesting people.
 Liz Anderson recalls joining a group rail holiday in Iran in 2019: “There was a lady on that journey who first went to Iran in 1972 and she hadn’t been back since.
-The contrasts of Iran under the Shah to Iran now was so interesting.
+The contrasts of Iran under the Shah to Iran at the time was so interesting.
 Just listening to her and the knowledge that she had – that perspective was incredible.”

 Access all areas